The Official USERN Congress Website

 Poster Session 1

-Juries: Domenico Pratico, Pablo Artal, Carl L. Hart, Paulo R. Bueno, Rudolf Valenta
+Juries: Domenico Pratico, Pablo Artal, Carl L. Hart, Paulo R. Bueno

 November 9th (Sunday) Morning